 Delivery methods will be adjusted should the need for remote learning continue or extend.
-Pupil's questions will be dealt with honestly and sensitively and in an age appropriate way.
+Pupil's questions will be dealt with honestly and sensitively and in an age-appropriate way.
 A questions box will be available for pupils to ask anonymous questions.

-If staff are faced with a question they do not feel comfortable answering within the classroom, techniques such as distancing, the use of a question box, or creating a time to talk to a child individually will be used.
+If staff are faced with a question that it would not be most appropriate to answer within the whole-class setting, techniques such as distancing, the use of a question box, or creating a time to talk to a child individually/ in a small group will be used.
 Children may also be signposted back to parents/carers and the teacher will contact the parents/carers to give a context to the conversations that have been held in class.